Billie-Cocaine/C_CULATOR_PBPA2021/README.md

-To get the Documentation related to the main souce code:
+To get the documentation related to the main souce code:

-  1- sudo apt-get install  doxygen
-  2- sudo apt-get install doxygen-gui
+  1-Install doxygen **sudo apt-get install  doxygen** 2- sudo apt-get install doxygen-gui